 Public liability insurance

-It protects you if someone has an accident, becomes ill or has their property damaged because of your business.
-Product liability claims can results in a pricey lawsuit and compensation costs if the claim is successful.
-Without public liability, you or your limited company would have to cover this yourself.
-While it's not a legal requirement, some customers or clients will ask that you have it in order to do business with your company.
+Public liability claims can result in a pricey lawsuit and compensation costs if the claim is successful.
+Without public liability insurance, you or your limited company would have to cover this yourself.
+While it's not a legal requirement, some customers or clients will ask that you have this type of cover in order to do business with your company.

 Business contents and equipment insurance